1984 German Grand Prix

 The 1984 German Grand Prix was a Formula One motor race held at Hockenheim on 5 August 1984.
 It was the eleventh race of the 1984 Formula One World Championship.

-The 44-lap race was won by Alain Prost, driving a McLaren-TAG, who also took pole position and set the fastest lap.
-Teammate Niki Lauda finished second, completing McLaren's second 1-2 finish of the season, while Derek Warwick was third in a Renault, which would turn out to be the final podium finish of his career.
+The 44-lap race was won by Alain Prost, who also took pole position and set the fastest lap, driving a McLaren-TAG.
+Teammate Niki Lauda finished second, completing McLaren's second 1-2 finish of the season, while Derek Warwick was third in a Renault.
 Nigel Mansell (Lotus-Renault), Patrick Tambay (Renault) and René Arnoux (Ferrari) rounded out the top six.